AdaGold/trek/README.md

 ## Optional Enhancements
   - **For more practice working with data**, filter trips by search queries (like by continent, budget, etc.).
 You'll need to explore API to see what functionality exists.
   - **To practice a more advanced POST**, allow the user to create a new trip.
-  - **For more JQuery Practice**, use jQuery to sort list of trips by specific attributes, like budget or time remaining.
+  - **For more jQuery practice**, use jQuery to sort list of trips by specific attributes, like budget or time remaining.
   - **For an extra challenge**, have the number of spots available update on a page automatically if another user were to reserve a spot while you were viewing that trip.